Weijingmin2000/Language-Driven-3D-Stylization/README.md

 ![pipeline](pipeline/pipeline.jpg)

 Given a text prompt 'tv', a style image (Starry Night), and views by pre-trained radiance field, our method generates a stylized 3D scene.
+See some of our results in `/results`.